UC Hospitality - Serial Box

 SerialBox PBX/CA Configuration:

 Enable the interfaces you will use.
-From the drop-down menu, select your protocol, which is the PMS you are connected to.
+From the drop-down menu, select the protocol (PMS) you are connected to.

 The next step is to select the serial port settings.
 The PMS company must provide these settings.
 Two standard defaults are 9600 bps Baud Rate, 8 Data Bits, None for Parity, and 1 for Stop Bits, which are already set.
 The second most common is 1200 bps Baud Rate, 8 Data Bits, None for Parity, and 1 Stop Bit.
 Ideally, you would get these settings from the PMS Company.